 |Webinar||5 contacts||Monthly||4 Event presentations we can repurprose||6 new presentations||Complete webinar schedule by Jan 15.
 Promote 2 weeks in advance.|

 Now it’s time to align investments to your planned campaigns.
 The good news is that marketers who conduct the marketing strategy process from the get go can easily justify and secure budget for their activities – because they can directly tie that dollar into how it will impact the business goal.
 That’s one of the reasons why Allocadia’s marketing planning process encourages marketers to directly tie their spend to specific company goals.

 Step 6: Let It Run!

 It’s time to execute on your plan – and start achieving business impact.
-While you execute on your marketing plan, keep in mind that you should revisit the business goals quarterly.
+While you execute on your strategic marketing plan, keep in mind that you should revisit the business goals quarterly.
 That keeps you on the right track to ensure the marketing organization continues to drive toward overarching corporate goals.

 Now that you’ve completely the hard work of creating your strategic plan, you’ve set yourself and your team up for success.

 Interested in learning more about the future of marketing planning?
 Learn how to reduce the complexity of marketing planning and budgeting.